Finding a Sparse Connected Spanning Subgraph in a non-Uniform Failure Model: Introduction

-Our model with safe and unsafe edges is based on prior work by e.g.\;Adjiashvili et al., who studied the approximability of the classic \textsc{$(s,t)$-Path} and \textsc{$(s,t)$-Flow} problems in this model~\cite{AHMS22}.
-Even previous to Adjiashvili et al.~\cite{AHMS22}, some studies already indirectly investigated problems in this setting: There have been some studies of classic graph-connectivity problems where one wishes for the stronger requirement of~$2$-edge connectivity.
+Our model with safe and unsafe edges is based on prior work by e.g.\;Adjiashvili et al.~\cite{AHMS22}, who studied the approximability of the classic \textsc{$(s,t)$-Path} and \textsc{$(s,t)$-Flow} problems in this model.
+Even previous to this, some studies already indirectly investigated problems in this setting: There have been some studies of classic graph-connectivity problems where one wishes for the stronger requirement of~$2$-edge connectivity.
 In terms of our setting, this corresponds to the case that all edges are unsafe.
 One prominent example is the aforementioned \textsc{$2$-Edge Connected Spanning Subgraph}~\cite{Civril23,HVV19,SV14}.
-There exists a $4/3$-approximation~\cite{Civril23,HVV19,SV14}, and an $6/5$-approximation in cubic graphs~\cite{Civril23}.
-Furthermore, for its generalization \textsc{$q$-Edge Connected Spanning Subgraph} approximation algorithms of ratio~$1+1/(2q)+\Oh(1/(q^2))$ are known~\cite{GG12}. \textsc{$q$-Edge Connected Spanning Subgraph} is also studied in terms of parameterized complexity: Basavaraju et al.~\cite{BMRS17} provided an FPT-time algorithm with respect to the number of edges deleted from~$G$ to obtain a solution.
+There exists a $4/3$-approximation~\cite{Civril23,HVV19,SV14}, and a~$6/5$-approximation in cubic graphs~\cite{Civril23}.
+Furthermore, for its generalization \textsc{$q$-Edge Connected Spanning Subgraph} approximation algorithms of ratio~${1+1/(2q)+\Oh(1/(q^2))}$ are known~\cite{GG12}.
+The problem \textsc{$q$-Edge Connected Spanning Subgraph} is also studied in terms of parameterized complexity: Basavaraju et al.~\cite{BMRS17} provided an FPT-time algorithm with respect to the number of edges deleted from~$G$ to obtain a solution.
 A variant of \textsc{$2$-Edge Connected Spanning Subgraph} in digraphs was studied by Bang-Jensen and Yeo~\cite{BY08}.
 They provided an FPT-time algorithm for a solution-size related parameter below an upper bound.

-\subparagraph{Our Results.} We study the parameterized complexity of \stue with respect to many natural parameters.
-We investigate problem specific and also structural graph parameters.
+\paragraph*{Our Results} We study the parameterized complexity of \stue with respect to many natural parameters.
+We investigate problem-specific as well as structural graph parameters.
 A first idea to solve \stue might be the following: merge each safe component into a single vertex by computing an arbitrary spanning tree of this component and then use existing algorithms for \textsc{$2$-Edge Connected Spanning Subgraph} to solve the remaining instance.
 This approach, however, does not yield a minimal solution: Consider a~$C_4$ on unsafe edges where we add one safe edge.
 Then, the unique minimal solution consists of all four unsafe edges.
 Hence, we need new techniques to solve \stue optimally.